bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     \subparagraph{Subraces} Naenks are most easily separated by their home - Gannag or Na'ane.

-    The most common of their kin, Gannagian naenks are the members of the tribes that surround the Tekatsae tree.
+    The most common of their kin, Gannagian naenks are the members of the tribes that surround the Tek tree.
     They have a very strong sense of community and an excellent capacity to work as a team.
     Any one naenk will easily give their life without second thought for their people and for their way of life.